NASA's new moon probe settles into lunar orbit

 The government furlough also was not expected to impact a LADEE laser communications demonstration slated for later this month, Delory said.

-Last week, NASA brought back workers preparing a new Mars orbiter for launch on November 18.
-Skeleton crews, meanwhile, are overseeing NASA’s communications satellites and science probes.
+Last week, NASA brought back workers preparing a new Mars orbiter for launch on Nov.
+18. Skeleton crews, meanwhile, are overseeing NASA’s communications satellites and science probes.
+(Editing by Tom Brown and Philip Barbara)